 Dr. Laura McDonald provides neuropsychological testing that integrates various sources of information to develop a clear and holistic picture of the whole child, gain insight into how he or she is currently functioning, and understand the barriers that affect a young person’s developmental, intellectual, emotional, and/or learning abilities.

-We provide neuropsychological assessments for children and young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
+We provide neuropsychological evaluations and assessments for children and young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
 Please, don’t hesitate to reach out to us for a free consultation or if you have any questions about our assessments.

 DR. MCDONALD TYPICALLY ASSESSES THE FOLLOWING AREAS: